 Chapter 7.
-Formal Conduct Procedures
+Hearing Panel Conduct Procedures

-The following Formal Conduct Procedures shall be applicable for Formal Charges under this Code.
-In cases of Sexual Misconduct, the procedures set forth in Chapter 8 shall apply.
-In cases of Relationship Violence or Stalking, appropriate procedures based on those set forth in Chapter 8 may apply.
+The following Conduct Procedures shall be applicable for Formal Charges adjudicated by a Hearing Panel under this Code.
+In cases of Sexual Misconduct, Relationship Violence, and/or Stalking the procedures set forth in Chapter 8 shall also apply.